MoranOshia/Deauthentication-attack/README.md

 Moran Oshia and Amit Bibi

-This tool is used for attack on Wifi netwroks. all you need to do in to run the Python file and enter the interface at first, and thr enter the client you want to attack.
+This tool is used for attack on Wifi netwroks.

 ## Requirement
-1. Network adapter
+1. Wireless adapter card
 2. Ubuntu
 3. Python 3
 4. Scapy

+## Do the following steps:
+1.Run the Python file.
+2.Enter the interface.
+3.Enter the client's address you want to attack.
+The program will attack the client and disconnect him from his network.

+*Bash commands are running inside the python program.